JKaram/How-Old-Were-They/README.md

 ## Actor Ages
 ### https://actor-ages.herokuapp.com/

-Actor Ages lets you search for a movie actor  and will show how old they were while they filmed a particular movie.
+Actor Ages lets a user search for an actor and find out how they were while filming a particular movie.

 **This project is still a work in progress**

 ## Why is this useful?

 That is a great question!
 This is my first project post graduation.
-I wanted to practice more with React, APIs and styling.
-It's not particularly useful, but I find myself looking up this information manually and thought at least **one** other person might use it.
+I wanted more practice with React, APIs and styling.
+I find myself looking up this information manually and thought at least **one** other person might use it.

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/JKaram/actor-ages)